-You must not drape clothes over heaters.
+You must not drape clothes over heaters or leave pans unattended on stoves.

-D.3.2 Fire detection and alarm systems
+D.3.2 Fire Detection and Alarm Systems

 For the safety of occupants, the College has installed a comprehensive fire safety system.
 Fire safety systems are maintained in working order and regularly tested in accordance with the appropriate regulations.
 The design and detail of systems in existing buildings is determined in accordance with a fire safety risk assessment and in consultation with the appropriate authorities.